Snowmass 2021 whitepaper: Proton structure at the precision frontier: Conclusion: precision PDFs in the United States

 This work was supported by the U.S. Department of Energy under Contracts DE-AC02-76SF00515, DE-AC02-06CH11357, DE-FG02-91ER40684, DE-SC0010129, DE-SC0007914; by the U.S. National Science Foundation under Grants No. PHY-1820760, PHY-2112025, PHY-2013791, PHY 1653405; by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Research Unit FOR 292, project 40824754, and project 417533893/GRK2575 “Rethinking Quantum Field Theory”; by the European Research Council under the European Union's Horizon 2020 research and innovation Programme (grant agreements 740006, 824093, 950246); by the UK Royal Society grant DH150088; by the UK Science and Technology Facilities Council (STFC) grants ST/P000274/1, ST/L000377/1, ST/P000630/1, ST/T000600/1, ST/T000694/1, ST/T000856/1, ST/T000864/1.

 N. Armesto acknowledges financial support by Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022); the "Mar\'\i{}a de Maeztu" Units of Excellence program MDM2016-0692 and the Spanish Research State Agency under project PID2020-119632GB-I00; European Union ERDF; the European Research Council under project ERC-2018-ADG-835105 YoctoLHC; MSCA RISE 823947 "Heavy ion collisions: collectivity and precision in saturation physics" (HIEIC).
 F. G. Celiberto acknowledges support from the INFN/NINPHA project and thanks the Universit\`a degli Studi di Pavia for the warm hospitality.
 A. M. Cooper-Sarkar wishes to thank the Leverhulme Trust.
 A. Courtoy is supported by the UNAM Grant No. DGAPA-PAPIIT IN111222 and CONACyT Ciencia de Frontera 2019 No. 51244 (FORDECYT-PRONACES).
+M. Hentschinski acknowledges Support by Consejo Nacional de Ciencia y Tecnolog{\'\i}a grant number A1 S-43940 (CONACYT-SEP Ciencias B{\'a}sicas).
 The work of H.-W. Lin is partially supported by the US National Science Foundation under grant PHY 1653405 ``CAREER: Constraining Parton Distribution Functions for New-Physics Searches'' and by the Research Corporation for Science Advancement through the Cottrell Scholar Award.
 B. Malaescu gratefully acknowledges the continuous support from LPNHE, CNRS/IN2P3, Sorbonne Universit\'e and Universit\'e de Paris.
 J. Rojo is partially supported by the Dutch Science Council (NWO).
 A. Si\'odmok is supported by the National Science Centre, Poland, (Grant no. 2019/34/E/ST2/00457: A. Si\'odmok and J. Whitehead).
 The work of A. Si\'odmok was also funded by the Priority Research Area Digiworld under the program Excellence Initiative -- Research University at the Jagiellonian University in Cracow.
 K. Xie was supported by the U.S. Department of Energy under grant No. DE-SC0007914, the U.S. National Science Foundation under Grant No. PHY-2112829, and also in part by the PITT PACC.
 C.-P.~Yuan is also grateful for the support from the Wu-Ki Tung endowed chair in particle physics.
 Bei Zhou was supported by the Simons Foundation.